skycoin/skyencoder/README.md

 ## Introduction

-`skyencoder` generates a file with encode and decode methods for an encodable struct, using the [Skycoin encoding format](github.com/skycoin/skycoin/wiki/encoder).
+`skyencoder` generates a file with encode and decode methods for an encodable struct, using the [Skycoin binary encoding format](https://github.com/skycoin/skycoin/wiki/Skycoin-Binary-Encoding-Format).

 For encodable non-struct types, you can wrap the non-struct type in a struct for the same result.
 A struct definition adds no overhead and does not change the encoding.